The 2024/25 Core Surgical Training CT1 and Improving Surgical Training ST1 National Selection portfolio scoring process is described in detail below.

 • Candidates will have their portfolio assessed during the online interview and then be asked questions on two of the domains chosen by the assessors, this is a major change from the last few years, so please read this document carefully

-• At time of application, all candidates will be required to complete a index page (example in appendix) outlining their achievements in various domains.
+• All candidates will be required to complete an index page (example in appendix) outlining their achievements in various domains, when invited to do so.
 This is mandatory and candidates will be unable to submit their application without completing this.
 The score acts as a guide for assessors during the portfolio station – it outlines what the candidate thinks they have achieved, and what category of evidence they have uploaded in each domain.
 Assessors will review the evidence, then ask candidates some questions about their portfolio and then allocate a final score

 • Please ensure that you answer each domain honestly and to the best of your knowledge.
 You must ensure that all questions answered within the summary form are accurate at the time of submission